 Can Mediation Help When Siblings Disagree About the Family Business?

 Why do siblings clash in business?
 Family businesses often mix the past, competition, control, personal history with the future and professional decisions.
-That’s a recipe for conflict.
-You may have different work styles, expectations, or opinions on how the business should run—or who should run it.
-Common sibling conflicts include: How does mediation help resolve these disputes?
-Does it actually …
+That’s a recipe for sibling conflict in a family business setting.
+Sibling conflict can arise when you have different work styles, expectations, or opinions on how the business should run—or who should run it.
+Common sibling conflicts include: …

 When Should You Bring in a Mediator for a Business Dispute?

 Is your business conflict getting worse, not better?
 Disagreements happen—but if they keep escalating or affect operations, it may be time to get outside help.
+Knowing when to use mediation can prevent issues from worsening.
 Waiting too long can make the problem harder (and more expensive) to fix.
-Top signs you should consider mediation: Why early mediation works better: What’s the alternative?
-Letting it drag on leads to legal bills, …
+Top signs you should consider mediation: Why early mediation works better: What’s …